line-bear/Il2CppDumper/README.md

 # Il2CppDumper

-### Please join our Discord for help: https://discord.gg/YupCkfGfZ3

 Modified version of Il2CppDumper allows you to dump methods of UserAssembly.dll of the game Genshin Impact

 NOTICE: The global-metadata.dat of the game Genshin Impact has been encrypted, you need to dump decrypted file from memory before use this tool.